Ida Friederike Görres: Early life

-Education and Work
+Education and work

-Görres went on to attend school at the College of the Sacred Heart in Pressbaum.
-She began an apprenticeship there around age 20 but left the convent in 1925.
+Görres attended Austrian convent schools, first at the College of the Sacred Heart in Pressbaum near Vienna and then with the Mary Ward Sisters in St. Pölten.
+In 1923, she entered a novitiate at the Mary Ward Institute in St. Pölten but left the convent in 1925.
 After that, she studied political science in Vienna from 1925 to 1927, and then other topics such as the social sciences, history, church history, theology and philosophy from 1927 to 1929 in Freiburg.

-She became involved in the German Catholic Youth Movement in around 1925, acting as the federal leader of the girls and writing articles for the magazine Die Schildgenossen.
+She became involved in the German Catholic Youth Movement around 1925, acting as the federal leader of the girls and writing articles for the magazine Die Schildgenossen.
 Together with Walter Dirks and Ludwig Neundörfer, she headed the "Oktoberkreis" founded in 1930.
 Then in 1931, she went to Dresden as a youth secretary for girls' pastoral care and worked there at the Catholic Educational Institute.
 In the spring of 1934 she became diocesan secretary at the ordinariate of the Diocese of Meissen.

-Around this time, Ida Görres met engineer Carl-Josef Görres (1903-1973), who was the older brother of Catholic psychologist Albert Görres and brother-in-law of Silvia Görres.
-On Easter day (21 April) 1935, Ida and Carl-Josef got married at the Oratory in Leipzig.
+Around this time, Ida met engineer Carl-Josef Görres (1903-1973), who was the older brother of Catholic psychologist Albert Görres and so brother-in-law of Silvia Görres (née Volkart).
+On Easter day (21 April) 1935, Ida and Carl-Josef married at the Oratory in Leipzig.
 Some time after the ceremony, the couple moved to Stuttgart-Degerloch.
 Through his work as an engineer and business consultant, Carl-Josef Görres made it possible for Ida to have the opportunity to work as a writer and theologian.

 Görres was active as a writer and wrote on various topics on hagiography, stressing the importance of the "humanness of saints."
 During the last three or four years of World War II, her books were not allowed to be sold in Germany.
 After the war was over, she continued to write, travel, and lecture, until in 1950 a breakdown in health drove her into seclusion.
 Her frank 1946 "Letter on the Church" unleashed significant controversy, though it is now viewed in hindsight as prescient.
 Her collection of personal writings, Broken Lights, Diaries and Letters 1951-1959, documents her work from this time.

 She was loyal to the tradition of Catholic Christianity: "I have known no other father but these fathers, the priests of the Church, no brothers but my own dear brothers, the theology students," she said.
 "No mother but the Church...I loved them all and clung to them, not only as a daughter and sister, but as a Japanese daughter and sister, in the intensity of unconditional submission which belongs to Japanese filial piety."